OUT WEST APPROVED

 Slow and Sear Deluxe for 22” Charcoal Grills ($99.95)

 Your kettle grill is great for burgers, but how about a grill-roasted turkey or some pulled pork?
-If you want to cook low and slow, this is a huge upgrade on just banking the coals on one side of the kettle.
+If you want to cook low and slow, the Slow 'N Sear is a huge upgrade on just banking the coals on one side of the kettle.
 Now, you’ve got two separate cooking areas for direct and indirect heat.
 Meathead swares by this one.

 Weber 7403 Char-Basket Charcoal Briquette Holders ($19.99)